St. Michael's A.F.C.: FAI Junior Cup

 St. Michael's qualified for the 2014 FAI Cup by reaching the semi-finals of the 2014 FAI Junior Cup.

 Capped players

-Several St. Michael’s players have represented Ireland at junior international level.
-Marty Hogan, Michael Grace, Davy Ryan, James Walsh, Paul Breen, Paul Tobin, Aaron Moroney, Kelvin Flanagan, Brian Buckley and Kevin O’Sullivan have all donned the famous green jersey.
-Walsh, who earned his 50th cap in January 2009, is the current captain of the junior international side, a role he has filled for several years.
+James Walsh, who earned his 50th cap in January 2009, is the current captain of the junior international side, a role he has filled for several years.

 Another former player, Shane Long, is currently starring for Premier League team Southampton and has been capped at senior international level.
-When earning his second cap as a substitute against Slovakia on 28 on March 2007, he became the first person to play both hurling and international football at Croke Park, having been part of the Tipperary team for the All-Ireland Minor semi-finals in 2003 and 2004.
+When earning his second cap as a substitute against Slovakia on 28 March 2007, he became the first person to play both hurling and international football at Croke Park, having been part of the Tipperary team for the All-Ireland Minor semi-finals in 2003 and 2004.
 He was nominated for the Football Association of Ireland Young Player of the Year Award for 2007.

 Alumni

-On the administrative side former chairman and treasurer Tom Lewis has gone on to be chairman of the FAI Junior Council and former player and honorary life president John Delaney is currently CEO of the Football Association of Ireland.